cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 as owner of database `app`.
 4. If value of `username` match value of `owner` in secret, the password of application database will be changed to the value of `password` in secret.

+!!!
+Important
+    For a replica cluster with replica mode enabled, the operator will not create any database or user in the PostgreSQL instance, as these will be recovered from the original cluster.

 ### Bootstrap from a live cluster (`pg_basebackup`)